PauuloG/adversec-advent/results.md

 ### December 1st
 #### Solution
-Using telnet and asking xmas.rip for wishlist on port 1 (adding random elements) returned the answer.
+Using telnet and asking xmas.rip for wishlist service on port 1 (adding random elements to the wishlist) returned the answer.

 #### Command